 Thus, he/she dwells contemplating the mental phenomena internally, or he/she dwells contemplating the mental phenomena externally (universalizing the nature of the five clinging aggregates), or he/she dwells contemplating the mental phenomena both internally and externally.

 • The triadic formula—internal, external, and both—broadens mindfulness beyond the self.
-Observing one’s hindrances (ajjhattaṃ) cultivates introspective clarity; observing others’ hindrances bahiddhā) nurtures empathy and detachment; observing both dissolves the boundary between self and other, revealing universality in the mental phenomena processes.
+Observing one’s five clinging aggregates (ajjhattaṃ) cultivates introspective clarity; observing others’ five clinging aggregates bahiddhā) nurtures empathy and detachment; observing both dissolves the boundary between self and other, revealing universality in the mental phenomena processes.

 4.2.3 Samudayadhammānupassī vā dhammesu viharati, vayadhammānupassī vā dhammesu viharati, samudayavayadhammānupassī vā dhammesu viharati.